codeclimate/codeclimate-rubocop/config/contents/lint/duplicate_rescue_exception.md

-This cop checks that there are no repeated exceptions used in 'rescue' expressions.
+Checks that there are no repeated exceptions used in 'rescue' expressions.

 ### Example: